 There is no commandment greater than these.”

-To limit the spread of the virus and to protect the vulnerable amongst us, please do everything in your power to keep others safe.
+To limit the spread of any virus and to protect the vulnerable amongst us, please do everything in your power to keep others safe.

 If you wish to make a financial donations directly to the Foodbank instead of bringing goods to church, you can do so by cheque made payable to “The Gate Charity” posted to their address:

 Make it clear that your donation is for the Foodbank, as The Gate run a number of different projects.